 The training directors review the ratings and feedback and create a ranked list for each program track.
 These ranked lists are submitted to the National Matching Service for the APPIC Match.

 CPMC will be participating in the APPIC match for the 2016-17 training year.
 The APPIC number is 2262.

 Interns are required to use APPIC’s AAPI on-line service which allows applicants to complete a standardized internship application to be submitted electronically.
 Applicants must register for the APPIC match using the online registration system at www.natmatch.com/psychint.

 - Three letters of reference including at least two from clinical supervisors

 - Official transcripts of all graduate work

-- Cover letter (including a statement of preference for the track(s) offered, statement of interest, training goal, and future professional plans.
+- Cover letter (including a statement of preference for the track(s) offered, statement of interest, training goals, future, and early career professional plans.

 The CPMC Psychology Internship Program adheres to all APPIC policies regarding the intern application and selection process.
 At no time will any person within our training agency solicit, accept, or use any ranking-related information from any intern applicant.
 Any internship positions that remain open after Phase I of the APPIC Match will be offered in Phase II.

 For more information please call the CPMC Outpatient Department at 415 600-3247.